 Bottom line?
 Do what you truly want.
 (You can pretend like it’s your wedding again, and you’re the bride!)

 If you do want to go the natural, sans-painkiller route, you will need to employ some DIY pain management!
 For this, it’s really helpful to know what other women did to manage labor pain.

-There are five things in particular that helped me get through labor without an epidural:
+There are 5 things that helped me get through labor without an epidural:

 1. An excellent birth team